'So, what are our competitors doing?'

-However, it’s not always easy to figure out how to do this.
+However, it’s not always easy to figure out how to get an inside look at competitors.
 For instance, if you are expanding to new markets or new audiences, where do you begin?
 The goal is to develop the ability to predict their future actions and maintain a competitive advantage — to achieve this, you must pay close attention to your competitors’ actions.
-Although this sounds like a complex and arduous task, there are definitive aspects of a competitive analysis.
-In this piece, we dive into what a competitive analysis is, why you need it, and how to complete it in 10 steps.
+Although this sounds like a complex and arduous task, there are definite advantages of carrying out competitor analysis correctly.
+In this piece, we dive into what a competitor analysis is, why you need it, and how to complete it in 10 steps.

-A competitive analysis is a system of discovering, assessing, and categorizing key competitors.
-Often this research is centered around competitors’ sales, product, and marketing strategies.
-By evaluating competitors in relation to your business, you can identify your weaknesses and determine ways to improve.
+A competitor analysis is a system of identifying, assessing and categorizing key competitors.
+Often this research is centered around competitors’ sales, product and marketing strategies.
+By evaluating competitors and working out how they measure up to your business, you can identify your own weaknesses and ways to improve.
 The better you understand your competitors, the better chance you’ll have of developing an edge over them.

-Getting the most out of a competitive analysis starts with choosing the right competitors to analyze.
+Getting the most out of a competitor analysis starts with choosing the right competitors to analyze.
 Beyond that, you’ll want to know which parts of your competitors’ business you should focus on and understand where you can find useful data.
-Then you must use these discoveries to understand how to leverage your analysis to strengthen your business.
+Then you can use these discoveries to strengthen your business.

-Competitive analysis gives businesses qualitative and quantitative data to make more informed decisions.
-Performing a competitive analysis can help you gain market insights like the following:
+Competitor analysis gives businesses qualitative and quantitative data to make more informed decisions.
+Performing a competitor analysis can help you gain market insights like the following:

 - A better grasp on your unique value proposition that will help you refine your messaging to showcase the true benefits of your product or service over that of competitors.

-- Benchmarks to measure growth, particularly in terms of social media and SEO
+- Benchmarks to measure growth, particularly in social media and SEO metrics.

-Deeply understanding how your competitors approach advertising and marketing strategy can help you enhance your own.
+A deeper understanding of how your competitors approach advertising and marketing strategy can help you enhance your own.

 - Vocabulary to promote a new product category or product line.
 Reviews can reveal language that resonates with customers.